 Bread of Life Dinner – Designed to provide an opportunity for Notre Dame undergraduates and faculty to meet, reflect on, and discuss their attitudes toward culture of life issues.
 In the context of a meal, a university leader offers a reflection on the intersection of his or her work and life with building a culture of life.
 The reflection is followed by small group discussion and a question and answer period.
 Offered once a semester.

 Lunch and Learn Seminars – Intended to engage Sorin Fellows with leading scholars at and visitors to the university, the Sorin Fellows Program hosts regular lunch and learn sessions on campus.
 Past lunch and learn facilitators have included preeminent theologians, philosophers, bioethicists, district court judges, etc.

 Nourish: Sustain students with opportunities for prayer, worship, service, and pilgrimage that cultivate the interior life in dialogue with social, intellectual, and professional values.

 First Friday Series – Offered on the first Friday of every month during the academic year, the First Friday Series provides fellows the opportunity to attend a Mass and social with Sorin Fellows.
 Students contribute as lectors, sacristans, acolytes, cantors, and musicians.

-Vocation to Love – A women's social group based on the writings of Edith Stein and Saint Pope John Paul II on authentic love and women’s role in the Church and the world.
+Vocation to Love – A women's formation group dedicated to fellowship and growing together through the discussion of topics pertinent to our Catholic faith and contemporary pro-life feminism, and how this affects our call to life, our discernment, and the building of community both within the Church and in a secular world.
 The group meets once a week in the evening and is led by Suzy Younger (MS, CFCP).